NickWaterton/eWeLink-mqtt/README.md

 ```
 You set up an account using the ewelink app.
 Add all your Sonoff devices to the ewelink account as the app described (this can be a PITA, as Sonoff devices can be hard to add).

-Now wher you start `ewelink_server.py` with your account credentials, the devices values will be published to your mqtt broker, and you can send commands via mqtt messages.
+Now when you start `ewelink_server.py` with your account credentials, the devices values will be published to your mqtt broker, and you can send commands via mqtt messages.

-You can figure out which device id is which (I think its in the app, or you can use `get_config`.
+You can figure out which device id is which (it's in the ewelink app, or you can use `get_config`.

 ## Devices
 Most standard devices are supported (in the devices directory). if you have an unsupported device, the default for a switch is used.